The life and murder of Bessie Caroline Goodwin

 He tries to appeal to his son's better nature by describing how he was unwillingly plucked from obscurity on to the floor of the House of Commons and the tender mercies of the Home Secretary.
 But we get the impression that Frederick is unimpressed and is not to be deflected in his mission to unearth the true story of the Townley case.
 We too are keen to know what Samuel knows and so our sympathies with him are also limited.

 The Chapter contains the only extant description of Samuel when, by mistake, he catches sight of himself in the mirror.
 It is far from flattering.
-Many of us have been there.
+Many of us have been there with him.

 George's appearance at the inquest does not lack drama especially when the possibility of the mysterious clergyman being identified appears briefly in play.
 But it is the discussion afterwards, or rather the legal lecture George favours Samuel with, that is more revealing.
 George seems impervious to the fact that both the lecture and his characterisation of his legal representation ( i.e. Samuel) as second rate cannot fail to irritate the latter.
 As Samuel's footnote reveals it does indeed get under his skin.